Alternative Proteins Market Size

 Consumers are increasing shift toward a more nutritional diet focusing on a more sustainable lifestyle

 The plant Protein source in alternative proteins dominates the global market.
-The plant protein segment accounted for the largest share of the overall alternative proteins market in 2021.
 Plant-based proteins are the most well-established and are derived from protein-rich seeds through wet or dry fractionation.
 The most popular types of plant proteins for consumers are soy, pea and several niche types, such as chickpea, rapeseed and lupin, among others.

 Consumer preferences are shifting toward a more nutritional diet focusing on a more sustainable lifestyle and less reliance on animal proteins, as shown by changing consumer preferences.